Most Andean birds inhabit narrow elevational

 Williamson.

-Avian malaria is a widspread chronic disease of birds
+Avian malaria is a widespread chronic disease of birds

 caused